aws-samples/shopfloor-connectivity/docs/README.md

 ## Protocol Adapters

-A SFC protocol adapter is used to read data from one or more industrial devices.
+An SFC protocol adapter is used to read data from one or more industrial devices.
 This adapter interface abstracts the used protocol from and delivers the data with additional metadata in a common format to the SFC Core.
 The interface is designed so that AWS, 3rd parties, or customers can easily extend SFC with new protocol adapters without any modifications to the rest of the framework.

 ## Core

 The SFC-Core component is the controller of the SFC Framework.
 It handles configuration and scheduling of the data collection through the protocol adapters.
 It can optionally transform each received data value using a combination of one or more of the 60+ transformation functions available functions, which can address complex data transformations requirements.
-The core has end-to-end datatype fidelity, the data can be sent to the targets in the data format it was read from the source, including complex structured datatypes and multi-dimensional arrays.
+The core has end-to-end datatype fidelity, the data can be sent to the targets in the data format it was read from the source, including complex structured datatypes and multidimensional arrays.

 Optionally the data can be buffered and  aggregated at the edge to reduce network traffic, by using one or more of the 12 available aggregation functions.
 After the aggregation has taken place, an additional transformation step can be performed on the aggregated data.
 Before sending it to one or more SFC target adapters.